Lady!!: Summary

-Young Lynn and her mother travel from Japan to meet Lynn's father, Viscount Marble, who lives in England.
-On their way to the Marble Mansion, Lynn and her mother get into a tragic car accident in which Lynn's mother is killed.
+Young Lynn and her mother travel from Japan to meet Lynn's father, The Viscount of Marble, who lives in England.
+On their way to the Marble Mansion, Lynn and her mother get into a tragic car accident in which Lynn's mother died.
 When Lynn wakes up in the hospital, the truth about her mother's death is kept as a secret from her since her father cannot bear to bring her such grief.

-Soon after Lynn moves to her father's care to the Marble Mansion where she encounters a miscellaneous cast of servants, most of who are charmed by Lynn's adorableness.
-Lynn also finds out that she isn't the only child of Viscount Marble – she meets her elder half sister Sarah, whose mother has also died.
-At first Sarah seems cold and distant towards her, because she fears that Lynn's open and cheerful personality will win over the attention of their father as well as the two handsome young Brighton brothers who live nearby.
+Soon after Lynn moves with her father to The Marble Mansion where she encounters a miscellaneous cast of servants, most of who are charmed by Lynn's adorableness.
+Lynn also finds out that she is not the only child of The Viscount of Marble – she meets her elder half-sister Sarah, whose mother has also died.
+At first Sarah seems cold and distant towards her.

 After a string of events, the two sisters finally form a strong bond.
-Then problems arise with the arrival of the scheming Waveburys who take it upon themselves to run the household in the Marble Mansion while the Viscount Marble is away.
+Then problems arise with the arrival of the scheming Waverleys who take it upon themselves to run the household in The Marble Mansion while The Viscount of Marble is away.
 The motherless little girl tries to accommodate to the high society life and get the approval of the nobility.
 Her greatest wish is to become what her mother hoped her to be – a true Lady.

-Much later, because of unpaid debts, the Russels lose the Marble Mansion to the bank.
+Much later, because of unpaid debts, the Russels lose The Marble Mansion to the bank.
 Sarah and Lynn are put into different homes.
-Nonetheless, Lynn never gives up and finally becomes a lady.
+Nevertheless, Lynn never gives up and finally becomes a lady.